muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "Good work to our round 4 contestants, now, would shapes heart, circle, octagon and star please come up."

-I got up off the bench and made my why to Ethan.
+I got up off the bench and made my way to Ethan.

 As I got up, I noticed that Melody's sister got up too.